 Environment: SAN occupies 661 acres of sensitive waterfront property.
 In addition, the airport is a major consumer of water and energy.
 The extent to which it can preserve and protect the immediate environment while conserving scarce natural resources will ultimately define the airport's success as a sustainable enterprise.

-sustain.san.org.
+A copy of the report is available at sustain.san.org.